8 Speciation

 Biological Species Concept

 The most well-known species concept is the Biological Species Concept, which was proposed by evolutionary biologist Ernst Mayr.
-The biological species concept states that a species is a group of actually or potentially interbreeding natural populations which are reproductively isolated from other such groups.
+The biological species concept states that a species is a group of actually or potentially interbreeding natural populations that are reproductively isolated from other such groups.
 Reproductive isolation can be prezygotic, meaning that individuals of different groups do not mate with each other, or postzygotic, meaning that individuals of different groups mate together, but they are not able to produce offspring that are viable (able to survive) and fertile (able to reproduce).

 Figure 2: Males of the western meadowlark, Sturnella neglecta (left) and the eastern meadowlark Sturnella magna (right).
 Images from Wikimedia Commons

 In many cases, however, the biological species concept is difficult or impossible to use.
 For example, the definition’s focus on interbreeding means this concept cannot be applied to asexual organisms, such as bacteria.
 Additionally, it can only be applied to groups for which detailed reproductive data are available, or at least obtainable.
 It is therefore impossible to apply the biological species concept to long-extinct species for which reproductive data do not exist and can no longer be obtained.
 It can also be difficult to apply the biological species concept to groups for which little is known about their reproductive biology or behavior.
-In these cases, extensive research would be required to determine the degree to which individuals do or do not interbreed with other groups before being able to clearly identify species boundaries.
+In these cases, extensive research would be required to determine the degree to which individuals do or do not interbreed with other groups before being able to identify species boundaries.

 Additionally, some groups have complex patterns of reproductive connectivity and isolation, such as the Ensatina salamander group (Fig 3).
 Systems like Ensatina are termed ring species because they form a ring around a particular geographic barrier, in this case, California’s Central Valley.
 As the group spread around the valley, populations maintained reproductive connectivity (ie. interbreeding) with nearby populations, but developed reproductive isolation from geographically distant populations.
-In the diagram below, interbreeding is shown as a gradation in color between two populations and reproductive isolation is shown as a solid line.
+In the diagram below, interbreeding is shown as a gradation in color between two populations, and reproductive isolation is shown as a solid line.
 For example, E. oregonensis (in red) can interbreed with E. picta (orange), E. xanthoptica (yellow), and E. platensis (pink), but none of the other species.
 Similarly, E. xanthoptica (yellow) can interbreed with E. eschscholtzii (green) and E. oregonensis (red), but none of the other species.
 In this case, the biological species concept leads to nonsensical and contradictory conclusions: E. oregonensis, E. xanthoptica, and E. eschscholtzii are members of the same species, but E. oregonensis and E. eschscholtzii are different species.

 Figure 3: Range map for Ensatina species on the western coast of North America.
 Gradations in color (ex: E. oregonensis and E. picta) denote interbreeding between the two species, while solid lines (ex: E. klauberi and E. escholtzii) denote reproductive isolation.
 Image from Wikimedia Commons.